 To avoid this possibility of disruption, appoint a notetaker before going into the focus group who can focus solely on jotting down the general consensus from the group, unique and noteworthy individual responses, and the key takeaways for the business.

 5. Recruit and schedule participants.

 One of the most challenging parts of running a focus group is getting people to actually show up.
-After you select a time and a place, you'll want to start spreading the word of the group to get participants.
+After you select a time and a place, you'll want to start spreading the word to participants.

 Here are a few ways to find them:

 If you're doing market research for an existing company, reach out to your customers through account managers or an email database.
-Since current customers will likely be the first to use what you're launching, this will be the perfect opportunity to gauge early reactions for its ultimate launch.
+Since current customers will likely be the first to use what you're launching, this will be the perfect opportunity to gauge early reactions for the official launch.

 For incentives, you could offer free or discounted services or reward them on a customer advocacy program like Influitive.